Who am I?

 I remember standing at my preschool graduation,

-Clutching a certificate I didn’t care about,
+clutching a certificate I didn’t care about,

-and scanning the crowd for my mother,
+scanning the crowd for my mother,

 her absence a palpable void.

-The world stopped that day,
+The world stopped that day.

 And I began to quietly invent soft creations in my head.